 According to NPWS guidance (2014), soft start for acoustic surveys is required for surveys within bays, inlets or estuaries and within 1,500 m of the entrance of enclosed bays / inlets / estuaries or as advised by the relevant regulatory authority.
 As such, soft start procedures would not be required for the As-Found and As-Left Surveys at the Corrib Field due to the open sea location of the proposed work activities.
 However, in line with environmental best practice, soft start procedures will be followed during the surveys when using the MBES survey equipment.
+When the ROV is first put into the water alongside the survey vessel prior to commencing the As-Found and As-Left surveys the MBES and any other acoustic sensors will be activated to commence the soft-start at this time, while on the surface so that marine mammal observers can monitor a 500 m exclusion zone during the soft-start procedure.
+The As-Found and As-Left surveys will be commenced in daylight hours so that the soft-start and initial part of the surveys can be monitored by MMOs before the ROV descends to its operating depth to undertake the survey.

-Table 3-3: Acoustic equipment specifications and operating frequency ranges
+Table 3-4: Acoustic equipment specifications and operating frequency ranges

-Equipment Specification and operating frequency range Vessel Doppler Velocity Log 2 MHz Vessel Kongsberg 501 HiPAP USBL system 21-31 Hz Vessel single beam echo sounder 38 kHz - 200 kHz (Typically operates at 50kHz) Valeport MVS Sound Velocity Sensor 2.5 MHz ROV USBL transponder / responder 21-31 Hz ROV RDI Workhorse Doppler Velocity Log 1200 kHz ROV high accuracy bathymetric sensor Tritech SK704 altimeter - 500 kHz ROV forward looking multibeam sensor (MBES) Reson Seabat 7125 dual head Multibeam echosounder - 400 kHz Kongsberg MS1000 obstacle avoidance sonar 675 kHz around 2.5 MHz at a very low level of intensity.
+Equipment Specification and operating frequency range Vessel Doppler Velocity Log 2 MHz Vessel Kongsberg 501 HiPAP USBL system 21-31 Hz Vessel single beam echo sounder 38 kHz - 200 kHz (Typically operates at 50kHz)

+Equipment Specification and operating frequency range Valeport MVS Sound Velocity Sensor 2.5 MHz ROV USBL transponder / responder 21-31 Hz ROV RDI Workhorse Doppler Velocity Log 1200 kHz ROV high accuracy bathymetric sensor Tritech SK704 altimeter - 500 kHz ROV forward looking multibeam sensor (MBES) Reson Seabat 7125 dual head Multibeam echosounder - 400 kHz Kongsberg MS1000 obstacle avoidance sonar 675 kHz

+A Valeport Mini Sound Velocity probe will also be deployed occasionally throughout the As-Found and As-Left surveys to provide salinity, conductivity, temperature and sound velocity depth information.
+These probes operate at an extremely high frequency of around 2.5 MHz at a very low level of intensity.
 This allows periodic calibration of the primary acoustic survey (MBES) sensors.

-A Valeport Mini Sound Velocity probe will also be deployed occasionally throughout the As-Found and As-Left surveys to provide salinity, conductivity, temperature and sound velocity depth information.
-These probes operate at an extremely high frequency of